 “We believe this 2013 eOscar© innovation, which wasn’t yet online in 2012 when the FTC study was conducted, ensures greater clarity in terms of disputes and reduces frustration for consumers and their lenders who want to serve them,” Magnuson said.

 The FTC recommends consumers vigilantly monitor their credit reports for possible errors; a free annual credit report can be obtained at AnnualCreditReport.com.
-Consumers can also keep an eye on their credit reports by getting a free credit report summary for free on Credit.com, which is updated monthly, to look for problems that require a closer look at one’s credit.
+Consumers can also keep an eye on their credit reports by getting a free credit report summary for free on Credit.com, which is updated every 14 days, to look for problems that require a closer look at one’s credit.

 More on Credit Reports & Credit Scores:

 - How Do I Dispute an Error on My Credit Report?

 - How Credit Impacts Your Day-to-Day Life